 To understand the microstructure and corrosion evolution on fusion boundary between low-alloy steel and Ni-base weld metal, microstructural analysis and polarization test were performed with A533 Gr.
 B/Alloy 152/Alloy 690.
-Remarkable changes were observed in corrosion resistance and hardness at fusion boundary between low-alloy steel and Ni-base weld metal.
+Remarkable changes were observed in mechanical properties, corrosion resistance and crack growth rate in fusion boundary region between low-alloy steel and Ni-base weld metal.
 The thermal aging treatment causes the formation and growth of precipitates and relaxation of residual stress.
 The precipitate, which has different potential with peripheral region, can cause galvanic corrosion or pitting corrosion and is the one of hardening methods by disturbing movement of the dislocation.

 At initial step of heat treatment, the number of precipitates was increased.
 In fusion boundary between A533 Gr.
-B and Alloy 152, the corrosion resistance was decreased, and the hardness was increased.
+B and Alloy 152, the resistances on corrosion and stress corrosion crack growth were decreased, and the hardness was increased.

-Next, at further step, the number of precipitates was decreased, resulting in the recovery of corrosion resistance and softening.
+Next, at further step, the number of precipitates was decreased, resulting in the material re-softening and the recovery of the resistances on corrosion and stress corrosion crack growth.